 The Company has established a leading position in the decommissioning of facilities in the shallow water Gulf of Mexico.
 According to Offshore Magazine, CDI performed 32% of all structure removal projects in the Gulf from January 1, 1996 through June 30, 1997.
-The Company expects the demand for decommissioning services to increase due to the significant number of platforms that must be removed in accordance with government regulations.
+The Company expects the demand for decommissioning services to increase.
 Over 75% of the 3,800 platforms in the Gulf of Mexico are over ten years old and there are approximately 15,000 wells that must ultimately be decommissioned.
 Since 1989, Cal Dive has undertaken a wide variety of decommissioning assignments, most on a turnkey basis.
 When the structure to be removed exceeds the capacity of CDI's equipment, the Company has successfully project managed the decommissioning of large fields by subcontracting the heavy lift to third party vendors.